Last updated: August 22, 2022.

 Katherine Lake To Lady Evelyn Lake:

 Katherine Lake – aka Divide Lake – is where another choice has to be made.
 Two channels, characterized by dramatic waterfalls and rough portage trails, await the paddler.
 The south channel is a bit longer – perhaps 7.5 km as opposed to 6.5.

 No matter which one you choose, there will be a significant drop – from 333m on Katherine Lake to 282 m in Sucker Gut Lake.
 Portage trails are marked in red.

 Lady Evelyn’s North Channel:

 Of the two channels, the six-kilometer stretch of the North Channel (NC) is the more popular, perhaps because the portaging is easier or because of better campsite possibilities.
-As the map above shows, there are three major falls to deal with, as well as a couple of portages as you leave Katherine Lake.
+As the map above shows, there are three major falls to deal with and a couple of portages as you leave Katherine Lake.
 Once below Frank Falls, you are in Sucker Gut Lake and close to a side trip to Maple Mountain or east to Obisaga Narrows and the paddle across Lady Evelyn Lake to Mowat Landing.

 Lady Evelyn’s South Channel:

 The longer South Channel (SC) also involves three major waterfalls and a few portages.
 While the Natural Resources Canada topo has the NC falls named, this is not the case for the SC’s, perhaps an indication that it has historically been less travelled than the NC.

 The channel widens into Willow Island Lake, at the north end of which there used to be a waterfall before the 1925 Mattawapika dam raised the water level of Lady Evelyn Lake by an estimated five meters.
 See this Ottertooth page for some historical background.

 For detailed descriptions of the various portages and things to watch out for –

 When those planning to continue to Diamond Lake get to the bottom of the SC, they will be at the start of the “two-miler” portage into Diamond Lake and a possible exit at Ferguson Bay or the end of the Temagami Access Road further down on Lake Temagami.

 Across Lady Evelyn Lake: